FC Shakhtar Donetsk: History

-The club's names and etymology
+Names and etymology

 The team has played under the following names: Stakhanovets (1936–46), Shakhtyor (Shakhtar) (1946–92), and FC Shakhtar (1992–present).

-The club has a meaningful association with the Donets Basin underground coal-mining using vertical mining shafts, called Schacht in German.
+It has a meaningful association with the Donets Basin underground coal-mining using vertical mining shafts, called Schacht in German.
 This was taken over into Cyrillic Шахтн, end re-transcribed into Latin letters as, for example, shakt in English use.
 As part of the so-called Stalin industrialisation and Stakhanovite movement, in 1936 the local football teams of Dynamo sports societies of Horlivka and Stalino (today Donetsk) established a joint team that represented the mining volunteer sports society Stakhanovets (later Shakhter).
 The team was transferred from the sports society for the NKVD to a trade union "volunteered sports society" (DSO).

 Following the World War II, the DSO Stakhanovets changed its name to DSO Shakhter which in the Ukrainian SSR had its local corresponding nomenclature as DSS Shakhtar.
 The word "Shakhter" or "Shakhtar" means a coal miner working at a sub-surface mine, shafted mine, shakhta is a derivative of shaft.

 During the dissolution of the Soviet Union (1989–1992), the Donetsk club was reorganized and commercialized as a professional football team.
 It also made its Ukrainian name as its only name, Шахтар Донецьк, with Shakhtar Donetsk in English, Schachtar Donezk in German and Szachtar Donieck in Polish, the latter two being languages of countries that hosted international "home" games for the club due to the situation since 2014.